 Growing family

-As your family grows, you may need more bedrooms, bathrooms, and living space to accommodate everyone comfortably.
-A larger home can provide the necessary space for children, relatives, and guests.
+As your family grows, you may need more bedrooms, bathrooms, and living space to comfortably accommodate everyone.
+A larger home can provide children, relatives, and guests with the necessary space.

 Enhanced lifestyle